mattbierner/blog.mattbierner.com/_posts/2018-02-27-cyclescope.md

 But don't get me wrong.
 After getting over those few minutes of riding about while fully immersed were magical.
 For such low-tech hardware, the effect is almost scarily good, as in, "everyone needs to experience this!" good (or perhaps, "this would totally be a great *Black Mirror*" good).

 Funny how these stupid, quick projects often turn out to be the most fun.
-And it could be fun trying out some other sports in the 3rd person.
+And it could be fun trying out some other sports in the third person.
 Driving even?
 Next time perhaps.

 {% include image.html file="front.jpg" %}